CamiloAPR/html-sentinel/README.md

 ## FAQ and Troubleshooting

-### The report is freezing on the browser?
+### The report is freezing on the browser

-// its likely that there are too many differences.
-This is something I to be fixed.
+// its likely that there are too many differences and the lib I'm using can't handle it.
+This is something I want to fix in the future.

 ### Is there a Roadmap for this project?